 Colombia Hotel Investment Incentives

 Over the past few years, Colombia has positioned itself as one of the most favorable places to do business in Latin America.
-According to ProColombia, the country has opened 22 new hotels in 2016.
+According to ProColombia, the country opened 22 new hotels in 2016.
 Encouraging this industry investment are a number of favorable tax and legal incentives for those wanting to build hotels in the coming years.
 Some of these include:

-1. All hotels built before 2018 will have income tax exemption for the next 30 years
+- All hotels built before 2018 will have income tax exemption for the next 30 years.

-3. Tax discounts for investors who hire employees that are under 28, handicapped, displaced, or are women over the age of 40
+- Tax discounts for investors who hire employees that are under 28, handicapped, displaced, or are women over the age of 40.

-The Colombian hotel industry attracts investors from all around the world to thriving cities like Bogota and Cartagena.
+The Colombian hotel industry attracts investors from all around the world to thriving cities like Bogotá and Cartagena.
 These two dynamic cities hold large amounts of wealth due in part to foreign buyers and business investors making the most of the tourism boom in Colombia.

-Work with trusted experts if you want to do business in Colombia
+Work with Trusted Experts if You Want to Do Business in Colombia

 We’re here to support your expansion and ease of doing business in Colombia, even during challenging times such as these.